 Through a partnership with Copiah-Lincoln Community College, Dual Credit Courses are offered on campus in English Composition I & II, College Algebra as well as online offerings in courses that may include: World Civilization I & II, Music Appreciation and other literature options.

-There are Advanced Placement Program (AP) courses offered on the MSA campus, which includes: History and English.
+MSA provides Advanced Placement Program (AP) courses, which includes: History and English.
 For additional courses needed and AP science and math options, students are dually enrolled at Brookhaven High School and/or online courses accredited by the Mississippi Department of Education.

 Vickie Malone holds a Bachelor of Arts degree from Spring Hill College, in Mobile, AL, and a Master of Arts degree from University of Southern Mississippi.
 Her teaching career includes three years at Cathedral High School in Natchez, MS and eleven years at McComb High School.
 She developed an oral history course focused on local civil rights stories as history department chair at McComb.
 She also established and maintained a collaborative teaching experience with teachers and students in Seattle, WA and San Francisco, CA, which allows for student exchange.
 She has trained at the University of Texas at Austin with the Gilder Lehrman Summer Institutes, at Brown University for the Choices Program, a participant in the Teaching American History Grant program, and a Co-Presenter at the Oral History Conference in Denver, CO.